Charlie3WX/Super-Robot-Boy/README.md

 - Go to http://localhost in your browser, and you will see the enviro client

-- Type in comman `enviro` to start the robot maze game!
+- Type in command `enviro` in your terminal to start the program!

-- Press Ctrl+C in terminal to break out the running program, then you can `make` again, or do `enviro` again to restart the client.
+- Press Ctrl+C in terminal to break out the running program, then you can `make` again if any change is made in the code, or do `enviro` again to restart the client.

 Run, use and play with it!
 ---